 We have students work in a variety of different environments during their time at Beloit College, whether it is doing field work or internships for or time within a variety of classrooms working in collaboration with professors, students and local cooperating teachers.
 Our program prepares graduates to teach in diverse settings, and to help students find purpose in their lives by learning to creatively tie their subject matter and passions to make fun, interactive lessons and programs to use upon graduation.

-Fieldwork is the equivalent of student teaching for anyone who wants to do work in childcare, social work, or other children and youth related, non-teaching occupations.
+Fieldwork is the equivalent of student teaching for anyone who wants to do work in childcare, social work, or other youth studies related, non-teaching occupations.
 Students should contact the EDYS 306 instructor as soon as after they register for the course to discuss their fieldwork placement.
-They should do this in the semester before their actual fieldwork starts.
+They should do this in the semester before actual fieldwork starts.
 Students can register for 0.5-3 units of fieldwork each semester depending on their case.